CrayLabs/SmartSim/doc/orchestrator.rst

 During standalone orchestrator deployment, a SmartSim orchestrator (the database) runs on separate compute node(s) from the SmartSim model node(s).
 A standalone orchestrator can be deployed on a single node (standalone) or sharded (distributed) over multiple nodes.
-With a sharded orchestrator, users can scale the number of database nodes for inference and script evaluation, contributing to an increased in-memory capacity for data storage in large-scale workflows.
-Standalone orchestrators are effective for small-scale workflows and offer lower latency since single-node orchestrators don't involve communication between nodes.
+With a sharded orchestrator, users can scale the number of database nodes for inference and script evaluation, enabling increased in-memory capacity for data storage in large-scale workflows.
+Standalone orchestrators are effective for small-scale workflows and offer lower latency for some API calls because single-node orchestrators don't involve communication between nodes.

-Communication between a standalone orchestrator and SmartSim model is facilitated by a SmartRedis client and initialized in a SmartSim model application.

 When connecting to a standalone orchestrator from within a model application, the user has several options when using the SmartRedis client: